 - Use alcohol-based hand sanitizer if soap and water are not available.

 - Cover coughs or sneezes with your elbow or a tissue – not your hands!

 - Clean surfaces frequently: countertops, cell phones, light switches, remotes, and other frequently touched items.

 - If you’re feeling sick, please stay home and call your healthcare provider.

 Learn more about the virus and personal prevention methods on the PA Department of Health’s dashboard.

 COVID-19 Testing Services

-Montgomery County’s drive-thru testing site at Temple University Ambler will be closing on Friday, April 10.
+Montgomery County’s drive-thru testing site is located at Montgomery County Community College in Blue Bell.
 The testing site is by appointment only, and patients must meet certain criteria.
+Appointments open at 8am for same-day testing, starting at 10am.
 For more information and to make an appointment, please visit Montgomery County’s website or call (610) 631-3000.

 To determine if you need to be tested, follow the guidance from the Pennsylvania Department of Health: